Honest Definition of Our Parental Fear

 Academic performance goes downhill

 The constant stimuli of the online world does not require the child with ADHD to work hard to sustain attention.
-Computer games makes the task easy with all the lights and noises and prizes.
+Video games make the task easy with all the lights and noises and prizes.
 Very satisfying – and very different from real life.
 So, a child with ADHD feels increasingly uncomfortable in the real world and craves escape into the virtual reality of online gaming.
 The pull of the game overrides the sense of responsibility to work hard on their education.
 Homework is rushed through or forgotten altogether, and academic performance goes downhill.

 Social skills are not developed